chevereto/blog/_posts/2022/2022-09-05-end-of-support-for-v3.md

 ## ⌛️ Limited time offer

-By **2022-09-30** the upgrade option for Chevereto V3 licenses will be removed from the catalog and a new license purchase will be required to access to Chevereto V4.
+By **2022-11-11** the upgrade option for Chevereto V3 licenses will be removed from our website and a new license purchase will be required to access to Chevereto V4.

 ## 🥸 What if I don't upgrade?